 Now there was a certain man of Ramathaim Zophim, of the mountains of Ephraim, and his name was Elkanah the son of Jeroham, the son of Elihu, the son of Tohu, the son of Zuph, an Ephraimite.
 And he had two wives: the name of one was Hannah, and the name of the other Peninnah.
 Peninnah had children, but Hannah had no children.

+a.
+A certain man: At this strategic time and place, God began His plan as He almost always does - with a person He will use.
+God can do His work by Himself, or by angels, or by any number of other means; but His normal method is to find a certain man and work through him.

 b.
-A certain man: At this strategic time and place, God begins His plan as He almost always does - with a person, a man or a woman He will use.
-God could accomplish His work all by Himself, or by using angels, or by any number of other means, but His normal way of working is to find a certain man and work through them.
+Elkanah: He was a descendant of Zuph, and his family line shows he was a Levite (1 Chronicles 6:16-30).
+He is called an Ephraimite here because his family lived in a Levitical city in the boundaries of Ephraim, not because he was of the tribe of Ephraim.

 c.
-Elkanah was a descendant of Zuph, and his family line shows he was a Levite (1 Chronicles 6:16-30).
-He is called an Ephraimite here because his family lived in a Levitical city in boundaries of Ephraim, not because he was of the tribe of Ephraim.

-d.
-Elkanah . . . had two wives: The certain man mentioned in verse one, whose name was Elkanah, had two wives.
-Polygamy was a fact of life in that whole part of the ancient world.
-However, the Bible never puts polygamy in a favorable light; strife and conflict always characterize polygamous families in the Bible.
+Elkanah . . . had two wives: Polygamy was a fact of life in the ancient world.
+However, the Bible never puts polygamy in a favorable light.
+Strife and conflict always characterize polygamous families in the Bible.

 i.
-In this account, we will see an intense, competitive relationship between the two wives, Peninnah (who had children) and Hannah, who did not.
+There was an intense, competitive relationship between the two wives, Peninnah (who had children) and Hannah (who had no children).

-iii.
-“Polygamy was ever a sin, though in the patriarchs and ancient saints, a sin of ignorance.
-‘It was not so from the beginning.’
+ii.
+"Polygamy was ever [always] a sin, though in the patriarchs and ancient saints, a sin of ignorance.
+'It was not so from the beginning.'
 (Matt. xix.
 8; Mal. ii.
-15) . . .
-And although before the law given by Moses, polygamy is not reprehended.”
+15)."
 (Trapp)